For a faster, more profitable home sale

 A balance between the yang elements, (earth and fire), and the yin elements, (water and metal) will help you to achieve a more harmonious life.

-Because the process of feng shui is so complicated and I am not an expert, I will focus only on those aspects that align with home staging.
 Following are some BASIC tips to get you started on your feng shui home staging.

-See declutter your home for some helpful tips on getting started.
 You'll find that once you have a system in place, the process will go much easier.
 And the positive relief and energy surge that follows will simply amaze you, even if you only declutter for 15 minutes a day.

-To bring more energy into the house, start moving your stuff out to make room for the new owner's stuff.
+To bring more good energy into the house, start moving your stuff out to make room for the new owner's stuff.
 The great thing about decluttering it that it also gives you a head start on your own packing.

 "An important tenant to the art of Feng Shui is the energies associated with different colors.
 For example, metals signify withdrawal or reversal, whereas blues and greens have a calming effect.
 When staging your home the mood of a room is an important consideration."
 Quote by Proflowers blogger, Julissa Garcia.